 - Tell the seller that you would like to pick up the puppy or kitten (even if you cannot do this, if the response to your request is not positive, beware)

 - Try to set up a video call with the seller so you can see both them and the puppy or kitten.

 - Ask to meet whomever is delivering the puppy or kitten in a public place so that you can examine the puppy or kitten before paying for it.
 Do not give out your home address.

 - If the seller mentions a shipping company, verify with that shipping company that they have a reservation to transport your puppy or kitten.

 - Know that puppies and kittens must be vaccinated to enter any country in the world and they cannot be vaccinated for rabies prior to 3 months of age and must wait for 21-30 days minimum to enter the country.

 - Ask if the seller accepts credit cards.
-Remember that, if you wire money, you have to recourse to recover it.
+Remember that, if you wire money or send a cash card number, you have to recourse to recover it.
 Never pay in advance if at all possible.

 Find your country’s pet import regulations and know that it is very risky to fly puppies and kittens in the cargo hold of an airplane.
 They need to develop their respiratory systems to fly safely.
 The older they are, the better the chances they will arrive safely.

 Try rescue foundations in your country before buying a pet from another country.
 The love you will receive will be just as rewarding if not more so than the risk you will be taking by sending money for a pet that may never come.